AlvaroCavalcante/hand-face-detector/README.md

 ### Dataset split

 The dataset was split according to the [Chalearn](https://chalearnlap.cvc.uab.cat/dataset/40/description/) competition guidelines.
 That said, we employed 31 interpreters for training, 6 for validation, and 6 for testing, ensuring that the same interpreter did not appear in multiple splits.
-The distribution of images per split amounted to 369,053 for training, 49,041 for test, and 59,386 for validation.
+The distribution of images per split amounted to 369,053 for training, 49,041 for testing, and 59,386 for validation.

 ## Downloading the dataset and pre-trained models

 You can download the dataset and pre-trained models in this [link](https://drive.google.com/drive/folders/1cKV8GuqBgVMhf_pAiWu-3zmuNdYcA7Dg?usp=sharing).
-It's just necessary to ask for permission using a Google account, and I will share the dataset with you as soon as possible.
+It's just necessary to ask for permission to use a Google account, and I will share the dataset with you as soon as possible.

 The folder "**saved_models.zip**" contains each of the models trained in this research.
 As the name suggests, the models were saved using the [SavedModel](https://www.tensorflow.org/guide/saved_model) format.
 The folder "**hand_face_detection_dataset.zip**", on the other hand, contains all the images and labels, totaling around 26 GB of data.
 The folder structure is as follows: